NinaOjike/MarketFlash-Digital-Campaigns/README.md

 2. Populate the entities with sample dataset and test the deign functionality (performance of the relationship and constraints deigns).

 #### Tools
-SQL - DMS design and testing
+-SQL - DMS design and testing
-Excel - Dataset cleaning and preparation
+-Excel - Dataset cleaning and preparation
-Tableau - Data Visualization and Design Dashboard
+-Tableau - Data Visualization and Design Dashboard

 In summary, the dashboard provides valuable insights into the effectiveness of our campaigns, helping the organisation to make data-driven decisions to enhance performance.